 The main part of the surviving palace complex is a large court and the megaron, made up of the columned entrance portico, the prodomos (or antechamber), and the domos or main hall, with a large raised circular hearth at its center.
 There would have been an opening in the roof over the hearth, with columns at its four corners.
 The throne stood half-way down the south wall of the domos, visible to the side as one entered.

-The megaron was the center of power of Mycenae, the hub of power of the political, administrative, military and economic spheres.
+The megaron was the center of power of Mycenae, the hub of the political, administrative, military, and economic spheres.
 The megaron was destroyed in the late 13th Century BC, possibly by fire.
 Part of it was rebuilt, possibly in the 12th Century BC, but by then Mycenae had lost the glory and power it had enjoyed through the previous century.